denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ```
 8. To get the electrostatic potential for all the domains navigate to the header of PyMOL and select the plugin tab, and then select APBS electrostatics.
 Select the drop down menu in the selection entry field (selection:[       ]) and select `polymer & <domain name>`.
 This will produce an object in PyMOL showing the electrostatic potential across the given domain.
 When that has completed close the pop-up that comes afterwards.

-9. Repeat step 8 for all the domains we have outlined in step 5.
+9. Repeat step 8 for all the domains we have outlined in step 5 to colour all the domains by electrostatic potential.

 10. Manually rotate the protein (now coloured by electrostatic potential) based on personal preference and take a picture using the command below in the PyMOL command line
 ```bash